vardaansinha/stg/activities.md

 ## Breaking News
 > Click below to refresh News.

-// Clicking this button will call function getJavascriptTips()
 <br/>
 <button name="button" onclick="getNews()" >Get the news!!!</button>

-// The function getNews() will display the JavaScript based news here in this para
 <br/>
 Top News:
 <p id="news1">Click the above button to generate news.</p>